ksafranski/arbitex/README.md

 ## Usage

 Arbitex uses a configuration object to define the scopes and keys used to sign the tokens.
-This represents the most current set of permissions and keys that the application has available.
+This represents the most current set of scopes and configuration:

 ```typescript
 const config: ArbitexConfig = {